prfalken/manager/README.md

 **Fight for your interests.** I will do my best to advocate for you with the rest of the company.
 You may not hear about it, but I will always help your opinion be heard in front of others even if I disagreed with you.

 **Help you grow your career.** I will try to find the best organization, the best projects, the best trainings to help you grow your skills.
-What matters to me is what you can bring to the team, and what I can bring to you during your career at Blablacar and beyond.
+What matters to me is what you can bring to the team, and what I can bring to you during your career here and beyond.

 ## My personal flaws
 I’m a very enthusiast person and I may be over-enthusiast sometimes.
 I can be hyperbolic but it’s almost always because I am excited about the topic.
 I also swear sometimes.
 Sorry.